This site uses cookies

 The VRU currently funds the following intervention projects on the Isle of Wight:

 Pol-ED: This programme allows schools to deliver a series of pre-planned lessons to pupils, enables Police Forces to engage with schools through lessons and assemblies, and enables local authorities and criminal justice partners to facilitate similar pre-planned lessons in their youth settings.
 Lessons are mapped out against the PSHE curriculum and subjects not covered in other PSHE schemes, created by experts.
+Available across Hampshire.

-Young Futures Prevention Panels (YFPPs): Multi-agency panels designed to identify, assess and refer into effective support young people who may be vulnerable to being drawn into crime.
-Individuals are identified by using data, where they are referred to panel, where services agree on how they can support that individual.
+Young Futures Prevention Panels (YFPPs):These are multi-agency panels designed to identify, assess and refer into effective support young people who may be vulnerable to being drawn into crime.
+Individuals are identified by using data, where they are referred to a panel, services then have to come to an agreement as to how they can support that individual.
+A YFPP has been implemented in Basingstoke.

 Isle of Wight Community Safety Partnership